as08/ClassicASP.Bcrypt/README.md

-Argon2 hashing algorithm implemented in VBscript for Classic ASP
+Bcrypt hashing algorithm implemented in VBscript for Classic ASP

 ## INSTALLATION:
 Uses BCrypt.Net (A .Net port of jBCrypt implemented in C#)